LoveIsPhp/test-tasks/README.md

 # test-tasks
-Right here you can get any my test tasks i've evere done.
+Right here you can get any my test tasks i've ever done.